 Should You Buy This Type of Grill?
 The huge amount of primary cooking surface makes barrel type grills ideally suited to cooking either a lot of small things or several large things.
 If you host large gatherings frequently, you’ll love being able to cook 20 burgers simultaneously.
 Also, there are a lot of cubic inches under the lid, so if you like big cuts (and you cannot lie) and whole turkeys, this grill’s for you

 What to look for when buying: Heavy-gauge steel will help hold in the heat and make you use less charcoal.
-Since the lid will be hefty, look at the hinges and make sure they look up to the task.
+Since the lid will be hefty, look at the hinges and make sure if they look up to the task.
 Check for cast iron grates for confidence in their ability to last and hold the weight of a lot of meat.

 Many grillers appreciate the convenience of using a gas grill.
 Purists may prefer charcoal, but it is impossible to deny the appeal of a gas grill.
 Additionally, there are many styles available to suit your needs, everything from portable units for tailgating up to massive outdoor kitchen installations.